 In this thought we rest, knowing that he holds in check the devils and all our enemies, who cannot hurt us without his permission and will.

 For that reason we reject the damnable error of the Epicureans, who say that God involves himself in nothing and leaves everything to chance (emphasis added).

-The Reformed churches confess that the relationship between God and evil are a mystery.
+The Reformed churches confess that the relationship between God and evil is a mystery.
 We reject any attempt to resolve the mystery.
 We are not rationalists.
 We refuse to go beyond what Scripture says.
 We affirm both that God is sovereign and nothing happens outside his fatherly care and that human beings are morally responsible agents who, within God’s providence, choose without coercion (any external force) to do what they do.
 They are culpable for those choices.
 We also reject the pagan notion that the world is random and chaotic.
 We speak of God permitting certain things.

 During the Arminian controversy, the Remonstrants (who objected to the doctrine of the Belgic Confession but who wished to remain in the Reformed churches) caricatured Reformed theology in order to criticize it.
 They consistently ignored the view held by most of the churches and theologians, namely, that Scripture presents God as electing and passing by created and fallen humans.
 This view is known as “infralapsarianism” because the decrees of election and reprobation (passing by) are considered within (infra) the fall.
 The minority view, “supralapsarianism” held that the elect and reprobate are considered as potentials, not as created and not as fallen.
 The Synod of Dort confessed the infralapsarian view.